dscpsyl/dscpsyl.github.io/README.md

 Or, if you have a bunch of items for one page, you can add a folder to the root of the repo and add an `index.md` file to that folder.
 This will make all the pages have the folder name permalink.

+In addition, if you want, you can set the `permalink` frontmatter (as shown in the example) to fully control the URL.

 ## How to Add a Research Paper